 San Mateo County

 For three of these counties, we have a newsletter with info by city.
-The data from Sereno (above) is pretty different from the RE Report data for the median sale price.
+The data from Sereno (above) is a little different from the RE Report data for the median sale price.
+Here’s the San Mateo County real estate newsletter in PDF format (or go to popehandy.rereport.com to see all 3).

 Santa Clara County